 Saturday was semi-final day.
 This would be the most difficult day because the semi-final is an elimination game – if team loses it goes home, if wins the team lives on to play for the Gold medal later the same day.
 Surprisingly, our team faced the same team which was their rival in the very first game of the competition – the International North Stars, who had improved their game with a dominating quarterfinals win.

 The stage was set for a great battle on the ice.
 The Ice Dragons did not disappoint.
-With the common theme of contributions from all players, it was CIS student Joshua Chan, who scored twice and was a defensive wall at his own end. to help the team to a confident 7:1 victory.
+With the common theme of contributions from all players, it was CIS student Joshua Chan, who scored twice and was a defensive wall at his own end to help the team to a confident 7:1 victory.
 Onto the finals!
-The exhilaration was clear when I spoke with Nikita who proudly exclaimed “we are in final!” over the phone right after the game.
+The exhilaration was clear when I spoke with Nikita who proudly exclaimed “we are in the finals!” over the phone right after the game.

 In the final later that day, the Singapore Ice Dragons played against the perennial champions the Hong Kong Selects.
 This was truly a “selected” team comprised of the best of the best, the top-ranked team who were undefeated in their pool.
 From experience the Ice Dragons knew that this team never loses, a belief held from first-hand previous encounters and inevitable defeats from previous tournaments.